Hbvsa/End_to_end_DL_Template_Project/README.md

 # End to end project using pipelines from data ingestion, model training, evaluation and prediction.
 The prediction is done using an App.
 A docker was also built and deployed in a Google Cloud Run service.

-The trained model classifies images into two classes "Healthy" or "Coccidiosis"(the task itself not relevant here).
+The trained model classifies images into two classes "Healthy" or "Coccidiosis"(the task itself not relevant here but in this case it refers to detecting a chicken disease based on fecal images).
 This is a template project to use for any machine learning pipeline and prediction app.

 ## Workflows
 1. For every pipeline the artifact configuration (input/outputs destination) is added to the config.yaml.
 (Open and give a quick look at config.yaml)